lokhandeomkar/Spark/Task 3/README.txt

-Impression-click rate is # of clicks divided by # of impressions (records with the "impression" field equal to 1) Lists the top 10 regions in terms of impression-click rate
+Impression-click rate is # of clicks divided by # of impressions (records with the "impression" field equal to 1) This task is to list the top 10 regions in terms of impression-click rate

 -----